PERIOD (TITIK)

 If the paired adjectives fail the two-part test, then no comma is used.
 This shows that they must remain in a certain order to make sense.
 These are called cumulative adjectives.

-Salah: The former, overweight woman told us how she lost fifty-five pounds.
+Salah: The former, overweight woman told us how she lost

 Test for Benarness: The former and overweight woman...